Cura Commitment during the COVID-19 Global Pandemic

 Please contact the Resolution Center for more information about student-based resolution processes.

+While Gonzaga University has confidence that each member of the community will model mature expression of University standards, the University will have limited tolerance for actions that do not demonstrate commitment to interpersonal care, personal accountability, and community values during the COVID-19 pandemic.
 Students are expected to review the Student Arrival & Return to Campus Guides for COVID-19 related expectations and the Student Code of Conduct; including Academic Policies and Procedures, Housing and Residence Life Policies, and General Standards of Conduct to ensure understanding and compliance with how and when such policies may be applied.